JustinGuese/website-document-chat.com/content/english/blog/the-role-of-the-works-council-in-chatgpt-use-in-the-workplace.md

 ### Recommendations for Successful Collaboration

 The future of the works council in an AI-dominated world offers many opportunities but also challenges.
 To successfully collaborate with technologies like ChatGPT, the works council should proactively engage with management, critically assess data protection regulations, and encourage training opportunities for employees.
 A strategic approach ensures that technology serves people, not the other way around.
-If you are looking for a tool to simplify communication and make company knowledge instantly accessible, Doku-chat.de might be the perfect partner.
+If you are looking for a tool to simplify communication and make company knowledge instantly accessible, document-chat.com might be the perfect partner.